 Camp is often defined as the exaggerated and the laughable—something done outlandishly for amusement.
 But the word has come to mean something more sophisticated, a means of social and political expression which is particularly relevant in our current times.
-The Met Costume Institute embraces this definition with its latest annual exhibition planned for spring 2019, inspired by writer Susan Sontag’s 1964 essay “Notes on Camp.”
-Nearly 200 pieces of men’s and women’s wear, paintings, drawings and sculpture will be on exhibit, broken up into two sections; one focusing on the origins of camp and the second on how it’s expressed through the work of contemporary designers.
-Expect names like Miuccia Prada, Balenciaga and Charles Frederick Worth.
+The Met Costume Institute embraces this definition with its latest annual exhibition, inspired by writer Susan Sontag’s 1964 essay “Notes on Camp.”
+More than 250 pieces, including men’s and women’s clothing, paintings, drawings and objects, will be on exhibit, broken up into two sections: one focusing on the origins of camp and the second on how it’s expressed through the work of contemporary designers.
+Expect names like Gucci and Moschino.

 Ensemble, Bertrand Guyon (French, born 1965) and headpiece by Stephen Jones (British, born 1957) for House of Schiaparelli (French, founded 1927), fall/winter 2018–19 haute couture; Courtesy, Schiaparelli.
 Photo: The Met Museum